wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 ![Test pattern](/assets/images/2022-03-08-isolating-problematic-cgo-code/FM5uoddXsAAMnHf.png)
 </span>
 * Parent process, directly invoked from the command line to handle the majority of the tasks:
-  * Downloading the playlist to check for new segments. *Every [Target Duration](https://datatracker.ietf.org/doc/html/draft-pantos-hls-rfc8216bis-07#section-4.4.3.1) download the playlist and look for new segments*
+  * Downloading the playlist to check for new segments. *Every [Target Duration](https://datatracker.ietf.org/doc/html/draft-pantos-hls-rfc8216bis-07#section-4.4.3.1), download the playlist and look for new segments.*
   * Fetching segments
   * Image pattern recognition *Is this an image of color bars or a test pattern?
 Is it a black screen?
 Is the image moving?*
   * Maintenance of a state machine *Has the image been mostly moving for the last 30 seconds?
 If so, begin storing images to post.*